Steficalde/CorniglianoChatAI/README.md

 ### Data

 It's important to write a good answers-responses file with a correct logic.
-Each answer and answer is stored in a tag(like an argument).
+Each answer and response is stored in a tag( like an argument).
 Each answer can have more responses.
 The perfect intent is structured like this:\
 `